 Are there ways to reduce hurricane insurance costs?

 Yes, you can lower costs by installing hurricane-resistant features, such as storm shutters or impact-resistant windows, which may qualify you for discounts.
 Shop around, compare quotes, and ask about available policy discounts for preventative measures.
+Insurance companies often offer discounts for these preventative measures, helping to reduce your overall insurance costs.

 What should I do after a hurricane to file an insurance claim?

 After a hurricane, document all damages with photos and videos, notify your insurance provider promptly, and keep organized records of repair estimates and expenses.
 Acting quickly helps streamline the claims process and ensures better coverage outcomes.
+Communicate with insurance companies to understand specific requirements and how they determine coverage options and pricing.

 Are there exclusions to hurricane insurance coverage?